webcomponents/webcomponents-icons/README.md

 ## Fonts

-All these icons (except the logo) is also available in webfonts format.
+All these icons (except the logo) are also available in webfonts format.

-> Check [webcomponents.github.io/webcomponents-icons](http://webcomponents.github.io/webcomponents-icons/) for a live demo.

 Open `fonts/style.css` to see a list of all the glyphs font along with their codes/ligatures.